wokim/island/README.md

 # island
-A package suite for building microservice using TypeScript.
+A package suite for building microservice.

 ## Table of Contents
 - [Build](#build)